Synthian/IsaacCadaver/README.md

 ### Golden Soul
 *Defeat The Beast as Cadaver*
 Activates a random soul effect, excluding Soul of Lazarus.
-Has a 60% chance to remain in Isaac's pocket after use.
+Has a 60% chance to spawn another Golden Soul.

 ### Rotten Chests
 *Defeat Mega Satan as Cadaver*